jacwright/array-view/README.md

 required, just use a sort function.

-Note that although the sort API allows you to sort on multiple fields, there is only one actual sort on a view, so subsequent calls to `sort` will override the previous sorts, and `removeSort()` takes no arguments, only removing the current sort.
+Note that although the sort API allows you to sort on multiple fields, there is only one actual sort on a view, so subsequent calls to `setSort` will override the previous sorts, and `removeSort()` takes no arguments, only removing the current sort.

+Because views employ persistance with their source, the native `sort()` function will return a copy of the view in its current state, sorted

 ### Pagination